 Countless animals are the innocent victims not only of senseless and deliberate abuse and neglect but many others are the victims of unintentional abuse.
 Abuse can come in many forms ranging from physical abuse to simple failure to care for an animal properly.
 Here at the Humane Society of Ventura County we seek to break this cycle by visiting schools, day care facilities, clubs, volunteer organizations to provide information on animal health and safety, disaster preparedness, overpopulation, abuse, neglect, animal rights, and pet care and responsibility.

 Education is a great way to break the cycle; however, in the meantime 6-8 million animals enter shelters in the United States each year.
 Roughly half of them will be euthanized because of overpopulation.
 Here at the Humane Society of Ventura County we run a compassionate care shelter and provide a low to no cost spay and neuter clinic for the county.
 Our clinic currently spays and neuters approximately 15-20 animals 5 days a week.
-With the addition of the Harry Valentine Visitors Center we are now in the process of expanding our spay and neuter clinic to approximately twice its existing size.

 As we continue to educate individuals in the county and spay and neuter as many animals as we can, we also provide safe, temporary housing for animals across the entire county.
 We provide our animals with medical treatment, proper nutrition, exercise, rehabilitation and lots of love.
 Our volunteers play with the animals, walk the dogs and give the animals the love and attention they so desperately need and deserve.
-Entering our Cat Haven is like walking into small house complete with a beautiful, cheerful mural painted by Iris Williams.

 One would find cats contently curled up on chairs, cat hammocks, beds and cat trees.
 And if the cats were not content sleeping or playing inside, one might find them doing so in our safe, enclosed outdoor portion.
 While for safety reasons we cannot house all of our dogs in a similar facility, we provide outdoor play pens with toys, water and some room to stretch their legs.
 We seek foster homes for our special needs animals and permanent, responsible homes for all of our animals which are screened by our humane officers, staff and volunteer yard checkers.
 We also attempt to reunite owners with lost animals that have been brought to us.